Unlock the Power of AI

 Example 2: merging and synchronization of multiple tables in a sharded database

-If you want to merge and synchronize data of multiple tables in a sharded database, you can use a MySQL catalog and a regular expression that defines database shard names and table names to match the tables whose data you want to synchronize.
-You can use the CREATE TABLE AS statement to merge multiple tables in a sharded database into a Hologres table.
-The database shard names and table names are written as the values of two additional fields to the table.
-To ensure that the primary key is unique, the database shard name field, table name field, and original primary key are used as the new joint primary key of the Hologres table.
+To merge and synchronize data from multiple tables in a sharded database, use a MySQL catalog and a regular expression to match the tables you want to synchronize.
+The CREATE TABLE AS statement can then merge the data into a single Hologres table, with the shard and table names included as additional fields.
+To ensure a unique primary key, combine the shard name, table name, and original primary key as the new composite primary key in the Hologres table.

 USE CATALOG holo;